mike-L/gettingandcleaningdata_assignment/README.md

 3. Run the run_analysis.R file

 ##What the run_analysis.R script does (in a nutshell)
-run_analysis.R performs the following steps to collage the data:
+run_analysis.R performs the following steps to collate the data:

 1. Read in the features list (features.txt) into a dataframe

-2. Cleans the feature names of commas, dashes and brackets
+2. Cleans the feature names of commas, dashes and brackets, replacing them with an underscore ('_')

 3. Identifies all mean and standard deviation measurements.
 For the purposes of this assignment, this is defined as all feature names containing the words 'mean', 'Mean', 'Std' or 'std'.